GuidesResearch methods

 Step 3: Code the data

-During the qualitative coding phase, regularly check that your team members are coding consistently.
+During the phase, regularly check that your team members are coding consistently.
 If you find inconsistencies, make changes as needed.

 Should you be using a customer insights hub?